 JSON File Conversion Only

-Use the IRI NextForm to move JSON files* into DB tables, convert a JSON file into another file format (like CSV, LDIF, COBOL, XML, etc.), or convert from another file formats into JSON.
+Use the IRI NextForm product to move JSON files* into DB tables, convert a JSON file into another file format (like CSV, LDIF, COBOL, XML, etc.), or convert from another file formats into JSON.

 NextForm includes an JSON file parser to automatically create the field layouts used in the file conversion scripts.
 NextForm also supports data type conversion at the field level, and the remapping of record layouts.
 NextForm job definitions also work in SortCL-compatible products like Voracity if you upgrade later.